 Pugs are a brachycephalic breed which means they have a short, wide skull and a short almost nonexistent muzzle.
 As a Jug, the JRT side of the parents can ‘breed out’ this problem significantly by giving the Jug a slightly longer muzzle and makes breathing easier.
 However, their muzzle is still quite short and can still suffer from Brachycephalic Airway Syndrome – struggling to breath.
 This can affect the Jug particularly in hot and cold weather.

 It’s best practice to make sure the Jug isn’t out in hot or cold weather for too long and that they have access to fresh water.
-Panting is one of the ways dogs release heat and excessive panting can lead to breathing problems.
+Panting is one of the ways dogs release heat and excessive panting can lead to breathing problems which includes breathing fast.

 Surgery may be required if your Jug regularly has this problem so be aware of you see it struggling to breathe often.
 Although this is a serious concern for Pug owners it is not as prevalent in Jugs.